acend/go-basics-training/content/en/docs/overview/variables.md

 }
 ```

-The `var` keyword decalres a variable without assigning a value to it.
+The `var` keyword declares a variable without assigning a value to it.
 ```golang
 package main